augustoproiete/DevExpress-NuGet/README.md

 ## Release History

+ * **v18.1.6.0** - 2018-09-21
+   - Contains NuGet specs for the DevExpress Components 18.1.6 released on September 05, 2018

  * **v18.1.5.0** - 2018-08-05
-   - Contains NuGet specs for the DevExpress Components 18.1.5 released on August 1, 2018
+   - Contains NuGet specs for the DevExpress Components 18.1.5 released on August 01, 2018

  * **v17.2.7.0** - 2018-03-21
    - Contains NuGet specs for the DevExpress Components 17.2.7 released on March 20, 2018